rajarshipal15/ML-from_scratch/README.md

 # ML-warmups
-Exercises with  basic ML-algorithms (mostly coded from scratch in python).
+Exercises with  basic ML-algorithms (coded from scratch in python).
 Largely based on the exercises of the Coursera ML course taught by Andrew Ng.